GuanglinDu/Imp-extended/README.md

 Themes based on [Imp](https://github.com/igormp/Imp) to provide more prompt symbol options.
 File imp.zsh-theme is Igor Moura's original one, which I used as a template.

-20221014: Beautiful Conda env and Python version info support added by moving it to the right of the first prompt line.
+20221014: Beautiful Conda env and Python version info support was added.
+It's after the Git info on the first prompt line.
+This feature is based on [taw-ys.zsh-theme](https://github.com/lyytaw/taw-ys.zsh-theme).
+These new themes work correctly even if there exists no Conda.

 ## Installation